epic6969/EmojiMen/README.md

 - Help - Shows a list of all commands. | ";help"
 - Clear - Clears console screen. | ";clear"
 - Dump - Dumps all emojis in a guild. | ";dump"
+- Download - Download an emoji from link | ";download emojiName animated link"
 - Search - Search for an emoji. | ";search emojiName"
 - Emoji - Sends any emoji as link or attachment. | ";emoji emojiName"